Fairbanks-io/kube-cluster/docs/code-best-practices/golang.md

 CMD ["/main"]
 ```

-Make sure to copy in certificates or you may get X509 errors when making https requests!
+Note: Make sure to copy in certificates or you may get X509 errors when making https requests!

 Utilizing static binaries can reduce Golang based Docker image files by as much as 10%!